 A divorce touches almost every aspect of your life, from your property and finances to how much time you will spend with your children.
-Your choice of an attorney to represent you during this crucial time is one of the most important decisions you will make.
+Your choice of legal representation to represent you during this crucial time is one of the most important decisions you will make.

-At The Siemon Law Firm, we have dedicated our practice to helping our clients navigate all of the issues they encounter in divorce.
+At The Siemon Law Firm, we have dedicated our practice to helping our clients across Atlanta and Northern Georgia navigate all of the family law issues they encounter in divorce.
 Our lawyers do more than provide you with advice regarding your options.
 We negotiate effectively and litigate aggressively to help you reach your goals.

 Thinking About A Divorce?
 Things To Consider Before You File

-Every spouse who is considering divorce should make sure that he or she has considered a few items before filing.
+Every spouse who is considering divorce should make sure that he or she has considered a few items before filing, including: